cityu-2025b/cs5296-group-123/README.md

 ## Prerequisites

 - AWS account with permissions for S3, Lambda, OpenSearch, DynamoDB, EventBridge, and Bedrock.
-- Python 3.x for local utilities and tests.
+- Python 3.12 or later for local utilities and tests.
-- k6 for load testing (optional).
+- Better to use venv to install the dependencies.

 ## Configuration